 Angiotensin II is a potent vasopressor hormone and a primary regulator of aldosterone secretion.
 It is an important effector controlling blood pressure and volume in the cardiovascular system.
 It acts through at least two types of receptors.
 This gene encodes the type 1 receptor which is thought to mediate the major cardiovascular effects of angiotensin II.
 This gene may play a role in the generation of reperfusion arrhythmias following restoration of blood flow to ischemic or infarcted myocardium.
 It was previously thought that a related gene, denoted as AGTR1B, existed; however, it is now believed that there is only one type 1 receptor gene in humans.
 Multiple alternatively spliced transcript variants have been reported for this gene. [provided by RefSeq, Jul 2012]

 GeneCards Summary for AGTR1 Gene

 AGTR1 (Angiotensin II Receptor Type 1) is a Protein Coding gene.
 Diseases associated with AGTR1 include Renal Tubular Dysgenesis and Hypertension, Essential.
-Among its related pathways are Apelin signaling pathway and Development Angiotensin activation of ERK.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and angiotensin type II receptor activity.
+Among its related pathways are Signaling by GPCR and ADP signalling through P2Y purinoceptor 1.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and angiotensin type II receptor activity.
 An important paralog of this gene is AGTR2.